zpelechova/twitter-miniactors/twitter-latest/README.md

 1. Click on Try for free.
 2. Fill in the URL of the profile you want to scrape into the Search term on the web.
 3. Click on Start.
-4. When Twitter URL scraper has finished, preview or download your data from the Dataset tab.
+4. When Twitter latest scraper has finished, preview or download your data from the Dataset tab.

 ## How much will it cost to scrape Twitter.com?